Jess Fishlock: Cardiff City LFC, 2002–2005

-Fishlock started her career playing for Cardiff City Ladies F.C. and made her debut for the senior side at age 16.
+Fishlock started her career playing for Cardiff City Ladies F.C. and made her debut for the senior side at age 15.
 Fishlock made her debut against Reading Royals on 29 September 2002 and scored 19 times in 23 appearances in her first season at the club.
 Laura McAllister, who was captain of Cardiff City when Fishlock joined the squad said, "Jess joined the junior team but she was so good we fast-tracked her.
 Jess is just a fabulous player.
 She is technically superb with fabulous skills and among the 2 or 3% in Britain.
 She's ambitious and adventurous and to be a top, top sports-player you've got to be like that."
 At age 16, she was a member of the senior side that won the 2004–05 SW Combination League Championship without losing a point.
 The team later beat Everton en route to the last eight of the FA Cup and won the Welsh Cup to move on to the UEFA Women's Cup.

 As of February 2013, Fishlock remained the club's record goalscorer.

 AZ Alkmaar, 2008–2010

 In 2008, the Dutch Champions AZ Alkmaar approached Jess to join them and become the first overseas player in the Eredivisie.
-Jess won back to back league titles during the 2008/2009 and 2009/2010 seasons, and were on track to defend a third title during the 2010/2011 season when she left to come back to the UK.
+Jess won back to back league titles during the 2008/2009 and 2009/2010 seasons, and was on track for a third straight title during the 2010/2011 season when she left to come back to the UK.